ndiayesamba1996/restyled.io/Contributing-to-Restyled.md

 [**restylers**](https://github.com/restyled-io/restylers)

-This is a collection of `Dockerfile`s and `make` tasks for building, testing, and pushing them.
+This is a collection of `Dockerfile`s and support files that define all our Restylers.
 This is where you want to go to add or fix an individual restyler.
+To work in here, you will likely need our [SDK](https://github.com/restyled-io/sdk).
 See https://github.com/restyled-io/restyled.io/wiki/Adding-a-Restyler.

 ## Getting Help